Haitian with Emeline

 Jump to section:

-Haiti’s music reflects the different groups that have lived on the island, melding French, Spanish, and African influences.
-Of the many styles of Haitian music, perhaps the most popular and culturally significant is compas, a complex dance music combining African rhythms and European ballroom dancing within a quintessentially Haitian aesthetic.
-In French, it is called “compas direct”; the music’s pivotal force is its pulsating rhythm.
+Haiti’s music reflects the different groups that have lived on the island, melding French, Spanish, African, and indigenous influences.
+There are many different styles of Haitian music.
+Perhaps the most popular and culturally significant is compas, a complex dance music characterized by the signature tanbou beat.
+These popular genres grow directly out of Haitian folk traditions, with many folk elements incorporated into contemporary pop music.

-Emeline Michel, known as “the Joni Mitchell of Haiti,” began singing with a gospel choir in Gonaïves, Haiti, where she spent her childhood.
+Emeline’s original music fuses the traditions of her home country with elements of jazz, blues, and R&B, and has lyrics sung in both English and Haitian Creole.
+She began singing with a gospel choir in Gonaïves, Haiti, where she spent her childhood.
 After studying at the Detroit Jazz Center, she returned to Haiti where her career blossomed.
-Now based in New York City, Emeline is known as a respected voice for social issues concerning women and children worldwide.
-She writes her music in both English and Haitian Creole, in a style that fuses pop, jazz, the blues, and, of course, compas.
+Now based in New York, Emeline is known as a respected voice for social issues concerning women and children worldwide.

 Introduce your students to Emeline with this “Meet Emeline” video.
 Visit the video index to watch all the videos for Emeline and the other Program One artists.